codehuy/ht-cloud-resume/README.md

 # AWS CLOUD RESUME CHALLENGE
 Building My Cloud Resume Website on AWS: A Journey Through Console Configurations and CI/CD

 Welcome to my AWS Cloud Resume Project!
 This project was a hands-on dive into AWS Console, OpenID Connect (OIDC), and CI/CD using GitHub Actions.
+The objective of this project is for me to learn more about AWS.
 I wanted to create a resume website that is secure, globally distributed, and fully automated using cloud services and Infrastructure as Code (IaC) principles.

 Here’s how I approached each part of the project, from S3 hosting to CI/CD deployment automation.